 Whether you are a well established independent label looking to run 20,000 copies for a touring artist, a boutique indie label or self-releasing artist with an eye and ear for high quality sound and aesthetics, or a high school student wanting to press 50 copies to ask your significant other to prom (yep, we pressed this) — we want to press your next record.

 We work with the best phonographic electroforming labs in the entire world — NiPro Records, Record Technology, and Queen City Audio.
 With this decentralized approach, we are able to manage production flow for the fastest and highest quality plating results; as well as adjust geographically based upon where master lacquers are being cut.
 In 2017, we worked with with NiPro Optics / NiPro Records to develop the first new form of record plating technology in the past 30 years — GrooveCoated™ stampers.
-This specialized plating method dramatically increases the stamper lifespan, and reduces high frequency loss as pressing cycles continue over the course of manufacturing.
+Depending upon the cut, this combination can dramatically increase the lifespan of the stamper, and reduce high frequency loss as pressing cycles continue over the course of manufacturing..

 Through our years of service, we have procured the best materials for each specific type of music.
 Not all records run the same way.
 We use a variety of PVC compounds, which provides flexibility to yield the best sounding records depending upon the audible and physical characteristics of each individual release.
 Our primary black PVC compound is a formula we specifically developed for our pressing machines in collaboration with Rimtec — a privately owned joint venture between the Japanese firms Riken Technos and Mitsubishi Corporation.
 The formula nearly eliminates traditional molding/pressing issues such as stitching, non-fill, and in particular, material stamper scratches.
 We also offer Natural Translucent, which is the PVC that has no colorant added, and is commonly marketed as the “purest” vinyl formulation for phonograph records.

 - Quality Control: